ktalanda/wavecoder-blog/210725/content.md

-# Power and thread of specialisation
+# Power and threat of specialisation

 Today I would like to share some of my thoughts about a book that I have recently read.
 The title is “Zero to One” and it was written by Peter Thiel.
 It is a very interesting position because it talks about building a big company from a successful entrepreneur and venture capitalist perspective.
 I have huge respect for the author.
 The list of his achievements is very long, so I would say his approach has been proven working in the real life.